 We see it as our passion and duty as women of the world to put a stop to these injustices.
 Gender equality is an important catalyst for social justice and the restructuring of human rights for all.
-The way we spread the word is by driving awareness and providing grants for women-led initiatives worldwide.
+The way we spread the word is by driving awareness and helping with sustainability for women-led initiatives.

 In the our documentary, Women Like Us.
 Three Journeys.
 One Mission.
 To Change the World., Women Like Us tells the stories of women who are sex trafficked and those women who are leading initiatives to eradicate it.

 The most recent Women Like Us Book, Women Like Us.
 Together...Changing the World by our Founder and President, Linda Rendleman, we share personal stories of women fighting to end sex trafficking and homelessness and advocating for education both locally and globally.